BPC-157 for Endurance and Testosterone: What to Know

 One of BPC-157’s standout traits is its ability to stimulate angiogenesis —the creation of new blood vessels.
 This helps improve blood flow to muscles during and after activity, delivering more oxygen and clearing out metabolic waste.

 More oxygen = more stamina.
 Less lactic acid = less burnout.
+This mechanism is why athletes report improved endurance and faster recovery with BPC-157 during high-intensity training.

 In a study published in Current Pharmaceutical Design, BPC-157 promoted vascular regeneration and healing of ischemic tissues , which could translate to improved tissue resilience during long-duration exercise [(Jere et al., 2013)].